WARNING

 What is the "The Army" project?

 The Army is a school project born out of the HoPE (Hands on Physics Experience) initiative, proposed by our school in collaboration with the Massachusetts Institute of Technology (MIT).
-The goal of the project is to develop a mechanical arm that can be remotely controlled over long distances via an internet connection.
+The goal of the project is to develop a mechanical arm that can be remotely controlled over long distances via an internet connection through a wereable glove.

 Planning